dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 }
 ```

-Ok now let's include our new module into our codebase in the `main.rs` file and call our `enter` method at the start of
+OK, now let's include our new module into our codebase in the `main.rs` file and call our `enter` method at the start of
 our `main` function:

 ```rust {data-file="main.rs", data-fold="['8-64']", hl_lines=[4, 6, 67]}